Hair Loss: How to reverse it.

 With that in mind, here’s a recipe from the master of hair masks.

-Disclaimer: she learned it from her Brazilian grandma, and she loves sharing it with E-VERY-ONE!
+Disclaimer: our founder learned it from her Brazilian grandma, and she loves sharing it with E-VERY-ONE!
 So here it goes:

 In a small pot place 3 spoonfuls of the coconut oil, two spoonfuls of rosemary leaves, one teaspoon of castor oil and two drops of tea tree oil.
 Then squish one clove of fresh garlic and add it to the mix.
-(Starts to sound like a magic potion).
+(Just make sure you don’t go on a date after).

-Let it cool and filter it with a coffee filter bag.
+Let it cool and filter it with a filter paper.
 Before using it, test it in a small area of your arm to make sure you are not sensitive to the garlic or tea tree oil.
 (These are very powerful ingredients)